 1. Create a binder with important contacts, medical information, important birthdays, etc. You can even include numbers and addresses of family friends.
 They’ll likely call you several times over the coming years for the number or address of some distant relative who has suddenly become important for a professional introduction.

-2. Invest in collapsible storage.
+2. Invest in decorative storage.
 First year dorm, second year apartment, summer internship…their life is in transition.
 Collapsible storage will be there when they need it and fit neatly under the bed when they don’t.

 3. Help them create an organizational plan.
 Where will they store graded homework?
 I suggest a file box with hanging files.
 Once they receive their correct grades, they should clean it out for the next year.
 Keep only what is really necessary.